 Our fabulous director, Eric Champnella, was on top of the time limitations and never lost sight of the needed downtime too.
 He made sure we had cast dinners and trips to the aquarium.
 We were there to work, but if your work is fun, it never feels like you’re working.
 Three weeks just flew by.

-Did you get to see the final cut before the movie release?
+Did you get chance to see the completed film before the release?

 Warner Bros. and Nickelodeon held the Alex & Me World Premiere on May 31st.
 We all watched it together for the first time.
 I was ecstatic with the outcome!
 Such a great movie!!